 These narrow-scope amendments to IAS 1, 'Presentation of financial statements', clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
 Classification is unaffected by the expectations of the entity or events after the reporting date (for example, the receipt of a waiver or a breach of covenant).
 The amendment also clarifies what IAS 1 means when it refers to the 'settlement' of a liability.
+The application of this new and revised IFRSs does not have any material impact in current year but may affect the accounting in current and for future transactions or arrangements.

-Narrow scope amendments to IAS 1, Practice statement 2 and IAS 8 (Effective date 1 January 2023)

-The amendments aim to improve accounting policy disclosures and to help users of the financial statements to distinguish between changes in accounting estimates and changes in accounting policies.
+Narrow scope amendments to IAS 1, Practice statement 2 and IAS 8 (Effective date 1 January 2023) The amendments aim to improve accounting policy disclosures and to help users of the financial statements to distinguish between changes in accounting estimates and changes in accounting policies.